Estimated reading time: 7 minutes

 There isn’t a country in this world bereft of disgraceful chapters in its history, largely because while people all over might be different, the evil they wreak in their wake is the same.
 Nevertheless, it seems some countries have a lot more to hide than others, and the United States’ past is proving to contain quite a few skeletons most haven’t even heard of.
 In Killers of the Flower Moon, David Grann unearths a skeleton from the 1920s many are keen to forget.

-Before talking about the book in question, I feel it’s important to specify this is work categorized as true crime, meaning none of it is fictional.
+Before giving you a quick Killers of the Flower Moon book summary, I feel it’s important to specify this is work categorized as true crime, meaning none of it is fictional.
 While it is presented in the form of a compelling narrative which can rival a novel, I would just like everyone to remember the events described here have been proven to happen, and the suffering of their victims was real.

 Back in the 1920s, the Osage Indian nation in Oklahoma became the richest people per capita after they found massive amounts of oil beneath their land.
 A period of unexpected prosperity followed, with the Osage building mansions, buying up cars with chauffeurs and sending their children to study abroad in Europe.